Where does child marriage happen?

 Because the way that children are married off varies from country to country, it is vital to work with communities to find specific solutions to protect girls becoming child brides.

 For example, in the Upper West Region of Ghana, many teenage girls are being violently abducted on their way to school to be forced into child marriage.
-ActionAid reports more than 50 girls a year are being taken.
+Local ActionAid staff reports that more than 50 girls a year are being taken.

 Girls are most at risk during rainy season, when they must walk through fields of long grass to get to school.
 Men are often waiting to capture them, and take them by motorbike to faraway villages when they least expect it.